 In 2017, time stood still when we learned our younger daughter Marian was in the early stages of a fatal storage disorder.
 She continues fighting for her life against Niemann-Pick Type C, also known as "Childhood Alzheimer's."
 We created Hope For Marian Foundation to raise awareness, advance research, and support patient access to treatment for all NPC patients.

 Marian was born on August 26, 2015.
 Behind with physical milestones at nine months, we consulted a neurologist as a precaution (three different ones, in fact).
 You can read our full diagnostic journey here.
 Her symptoms were mild, but puzzling.
 Marian was just a year old when her neurologist at Children's Hospital Los Angeles felt an enlarged spleen.
 This changed our course from precautionary monitoring to bracing for devastation.
 After months of testing, our worst fears became reality: She has NPC.
 Progressive loss and suffering.
 No cure.
 Fatal.

-At just seven months, Marian needed her arms to support her, her belly was oversized from an undetected enlarged spleen.
+At just seven months, Marian needed her arms to support her, her belly was swollen from an undetected enlarged spleen.

 Hope For Marian and NPC

-Shortly afterwards, we found hope and the path to survival.
-Investigational treatments are stalling the progression of NPC.
-Marian receives this critical lifeline every two weeks under anesthesia through a spinal tap.
-She will need to do so for the rest of her life.
+Shortly after diagnosis, we found hope and the path to survival through experimental treatment.
+Marian receives this critical lifeline every two weeks through a spinal tap at Children's Hospital Lost Angeles.

-These past months have been a miracle to see Marian come to life again.
-At 20 months Marian could not take a single step.
-At 23 months and after eight treatments, she can very proudly walk across the room.
+These early months after treatment were a miracle to see Marian come to life again.
+At 20 months, Marian could not take a single step.
+At 23 months and after eight treatments, she could very proudly walk across the room.